Prison of Lies: Portmortem

 Once I'd decided that this concept would be the best one to go with, I set about writing an outline, literally in the first day I started working on the project.
 By the end of the first day, I had an outline, the logo, and the main theme.
 The logo, and the font, "Prison of Lies", were created by me for the project.
 However, I won't be selling it anywhere because I created it by tracing over the font Garamond.
 Using Garamond by itself was too generic and I felt that it didn't fit with the style of the game.

-The outline was basically identical to the final plot, except for the true ending, which I came up with afterwords.
+The outline was basically identical to the final plot, except for the true ending, which I came up with afterwards.

 THE CHARACTERS